An Adaptive Incremental Gradient Method With Support for Non-Euclidean Norms: Introduction

 Consequently, VR methods are commonly used in practice, especially for convex problems such as logistic regression \citep{DBLP:journals/corr/abs-2102-09645}.
 However, all the VR methods above require a constant step-size, which depends on the characteristics of Problem (\ref{Problem}), such as the smoothness constant.
-In practice, these constants are often difficult to estimate.
-In general, researchers adopt a computationally expensive grid-search method to find a step-size.
+In practice, researchers adopt a computationally expensive grid-search method to find a step-size.
 Yet such constant step-sizes might lead to poor empirical performance.

 \paragraph{Adaptive VR methods.} Consequently, researchers have also proposed some adaptive VR methods to address the issue in recent years. \citet{DBLP:conf/nips/TanMDQ16} proposed SVRG-BB based on Barzilai-Borwein (BB) step-size \citep{barzilai1988two} and derived SGD-BB and SAG-BB as heuristics. \citet{c:21} developed SVRG-AS and SARAH-AS.
 Although the methods mentioned above are capable of automatically changing step-size, they still introduce additional hard-to-tune hyperparameters. \citet{DBLP:conf/icml/LiWG20} designed another variants of SVRG-BB and SARAH-BB given the knowledge of some problem-dependent constants.
 More recently, \citet{DBLP:journals/corr/abs-2102-09645} proposed AdaSVRG for convex objectives, which extends the adaptive step-size in AdaGrad to SVRG's inner loop.
 However, the theoretical analysis of AdaSVRG requires a bounded domain, and thus the algorithm needs to perform projection in each iteration, which is rarely the case in machine learning tasks. \citet{DBLP:journals/corr/abs-2102-09700} emphasized the importance of adapting to the local geometry and proposed an implicit adaptive strategy for SARAH (AI-SARAH).
 However, AI-SARAH requires solving a sub-problem in each iteration, which could be expensive for general objective functions other than linear regressions.